PCBrs/CDR2022-Programmation/README.md

 * **VSCode** with C/C++, **stm-helper** extensions
 * Open the folder where youre project is, then click on "UpdateWorspace" on the bottom left hand corner.
 * You can flash either with stlink or via USB
+* You can also use Platformio and arduino environnement for the stm32f302, the corresponding files are in the repo

 ## Create a project
 * Open **STM32CubeMX**, initialize the clock for 8MHz HSE and 48MHz clock speed.
 Initialise other IO and com (CANBus 1Mbps :look on other .mx file for time quantum)